intel-lab-lkp/linux/tools/testing/selftests/drivers/net/README.rst

 Refer to list of :ref:`Variables` later in this file to set up running the tests against a real device.

+Also, make sure that if you are using a remote machine for traffic injection, the local and remote interfaces have different names.

 Both modes required
 ~~~~~~~~~~~~~~~~~~~